opentoonz/opentoonz_docs/source/applying_special_fx.rst

 .. tip:: **To remove a color from the spectrum:**

-    Click and drag down the arrow identifying the color.
+    Click and drag the arrow identifying the color *down*.

 .. _creating_presets:

 Creating Presets
 ----------------
-A particular configuration and animation of FX parameters can be saved as a preset to be available later on both in the FX Browser and drop-down menus that open when right-clicking nodes or in the schematic area.
+A particular configuration and animation of an effect parameters can be saved as a **Preset** to be available later on, both in the FX Browser and the drop-down menus that open when right-clicking nodes or in the Schematic area.

 When a preset for a particular effect is saved, in the FX Browser the effect icon turns into a folder containing the saved preset, with the folder icon still selectable to insert the effect with its default values; in the drop-down menus the effect has an additional drop down menu where the first item can be selected to insert the effect with its default values.

  |Creating_Presets_Example|

-Presets are saved in the projectroot, in the ``fxs\preset`` folder.
-This allows the presets to be available on all the computers sharing the same Projectroot (see  :ref:`Setting the Projectroot <setting_the_projectroot>`  ).
+Presets are saved in the ``<projectroot>\fxs\preset`` folder.
+This allow the presets to be available on all the computers sharing the same *Projectroot* (see  :ref:`Setting the Projectroot <setting_the_projectroot>`  ).

-Once a preset is applied there is no link between the saved preset and the applied preset: the applied preset can be edited without affecting the saved one.
+Once a preset is applied there is no link between the *saved preset* and the *applied preset*: the applied preset can be edited without affecting the saved one.

 .. note:: When you save a preset with a name already used, a confirmation dialog will open, asking you whether you want to overwrite the previously saved preset.

 .. tip:: **To save a preset:**

-    1. Right-click the effect node you want to save as a preset and choose Save As Preset from the menu that opens.
+    1. Right-click the effect node you want to save as a preset and choose **Save As Preset** from the menu that opens.

-    2. Assign a name to the preset and click the Save button.
+    2. Assign a name to the preset and click the **Save** button.

 .. tip:: **To retrieve a saved preset:**

     Do any of the following:

-    - Open the FX Browser and open the folder related to the effect for which you saved the preset.
+    - Open the **FX Browser** and open the folder related to the effect for which you saved the preset.

-    - In the right-click menus Insert FX, Add FX and Replace FX, choose the sub-menu related to the effect for which you saved the preset.
+    - In the right-click menus **Insert FX**, **Add FX** or **Replace FX**, choose the sub-menu related to the effect for which you saved the preset.

-.. tip:: **To remove a preset from the FX browser:**
+.. tip:: **To remove a preset from the FX Browser:**

-    Right-click the preset in the FX browser and choose Remove Preset from the menu that opens.
+    Right-click the preset in the FX Browser and choose **Remove Preset** from the menu that opens.

 .. _creating_macro_fx:

 Creating Macro FX
 -----------------
-Special FX can be combined to create a macro effect that can be saved and retrieved when needed.
+Effects can be combined to create a *macro effect* that can be saved and retrieved when needed.

-When a macro effect is defined, you can edit its settings either in the standard way with the FX settings window that contains a page for each effect combined to define the macro, or by opening it and editing one effect at a time.
+When a macro effect is defined, you can edit its settings either in the standard way with the FX Settings window that contains a tab for each effect combined to define the macro, or by opening it and editing one effect at a time.

-A macro effect can be opened also to check how the FX nodes are connected, and can be exploded to dissolve it and put its FX nodes back in the schematic.
+A macro effect can be opened also to check how the effect nodes are connected, and can be exploded to dissolve it and put its effect nodes back in the Schematic.

-When saved, the macro effect will be available in the FX browser and in the drop-down menus that open when right-clicking nodes or in the schematic area, inside the Macro folder, at the bottom of the list.
+When saved, the macro effect will be available in the FX Browser and in the drop-down menus that open when right-clicking nodes or in the Schematic area, inside the **Macro** folder, at the bottom of the list.

 .. tip:: **To create a macro effect:**

-    1. Select the FX nodes you want to combine to create the macro effect.
+    1. Select the effect nodes you want to combine to create the macro effect.

-    2. Right-click the selection and select Make Macro FX from the menu that opens.
+    2. Right-click the selection and select **Make Macro FX** from the menu that opens.

 .. tip:: **To open a macro effect:**

-    Right-click the macro node and choose Open Macro FX from the menu that opens: the macro nodes are displayed in a box, with the right links to the rest of the schematic.
+    Right-click the macro node and choose **Open Macro FX** from the menu that opens: the macro nodes are displayed in a box, with the right links to the rest of the schematic.

-.. note:: When the content of a macro is displayed it is not possible to edit the links between macro nodes, and links with nodes outside the macro.
+.. note:: When the content of a macro is displayed *it is not* possible to edit the links between macro nodes and links with nodes outside the macro.

 .. tip:: **To close a macro effect:**

-    Click the close button on the right of the macro box bar.
+    Click the **Close** button on the right of the macro box bar.

 .. tip:: **To release a macro effect:**

-    Right-click the macro node and choose Explode Macro FX from the menu that opens.
+    Right-click the macro node and choose **Explode Macro FX** from the menu that opens.

 .. tip:: **To edit a macro effect:**

     Do one of the following:

-    - Right-click the macro node and choose Edit FX from the menu that opens.
+    - Right-click the macro node and choose **Edit FX** from the menu that opens.

-    - Right-click the macro node and choose Open Macro FX from the menu that opens, then edit the macro FX nodes.
+    - Right-click the macro node and choose **Open Macro FX** from the menu that opens, then edit the macro effect nodes.

 .. tip:: **To save a macro effect:**

-    1. Right click the macro effect node you want to save and choose Save As Preset from the menu that opens.
+    1. Right click the macro effect node you want to save and choose **Save As Preset** from the menu that opens.

-    2. Assign a name to the macro effect and click the Save button.
+    2. Assign a name to the macro effect and click the **Save** button.

-.. tip:: **To remove a macro effect from the FX browser:**
+.. tip:: **To remove a macro effect from the FX Browser:**

-    Right-click the macro effect in the FX browser and choose Remove Macro FX from the menu that opens.
+    Right-click the macro effect in the FX Browser and choose **Remove Macro FX** from the menu that opens.